Coupled reaction-diffusion equations on adjacent domains: Introduction

 \section{Introduction}

-In this paper we study the following system of two reaction-diffusion equations, one of which is set in the interior of a cylinder $\O:=\R\times B_R(0)\subset\R^N$, $N\geq 2$, and the other one in its complement, i.e.
+In this paper we study the following system of two reaction-diffusion equations, one set in the interior of a cylinder $\O:=\R\times B_R\subset\R^N$, $N\geq 2$, and the other one in its complement:

-where we denote by $B_R(0)$ the ball of radius $R$ centered at the origin of $\R^{N-1}$.
+Here and in the sequel, $B_R$ denotes the ball of radius $R$ centered at the origin of $\R^{N-1}$, and $\partial_n$ stands for the derivative in the direction of the outward normal to $\O$.
+Moreover, unless otherwise specified, we will use the following notation for points of $\R^N$ $x=(x_1,y)$, where $y:=(x_2,\dots, x_N)$.

+System~\eqref{1eq:1.1} is complemented with an initial datum $(u_0,v_0)$ that, without further reference, will be always assumed to be non-negative, bounded and uniformly continuous up to the boundary of the respective domains of definition.
+A typical example, that we will consider in most of our problems, is a continuous pair with compact support.
 The constant $D>0$ represents the diffusion coefficient of $u(x,t)$, while $v(x,t)$ has a possibly different coefficient $d>0$, again constant.

-The third and fourth equations of \eqref{1eq:1.1}, in which $\p_n$ denotes the derivative in the outward normal direction to $\O$, describe an exchange given by a balanced flux through $\p\O$: a constant fraction $\mu>0$ of the density $u$ passes from $\O$ to its complement, while a constant fraction $\nu>0$ of $v$ goes from the complement to $\O$.
+The third and fourth equations of \eqref{1eq:1.1} describe an exchange given by a balanced flux through $\p\O$: a constant fraction $\mu>0$ of the density $u$ passes from $\O$ into its complement, while a constant fraction $\nu>0$ of $v$ goes from the complement into $\O$.
+In particular, we emphasize that the two densities are related only through this flux condition, and we do not impose any continuity ($u=v$) on the boundary.